pretix/pretix-docs/docs/guides/two-factor-authentication.md

 ## Background information

 Depending on your usage of pretix and permission settings, your user account can grant access to a lot of sensitive information.
-This sensitive information can include, for example, company secrets, payment history, and your customers' contact data.
+This sensitive information can include, for example, company secrets, payment history, and your customers' data.

 A strong password offers a good baseline level of security.
 But potential malicious actors can breach passwords through malware, social engineering, and other methods.